 As a Kutztown University graduate, Mike was not exactly sure what he wanted to do with the rest of his life.
 After performing in the Traveling Circus and relentlessly puffing on his e-cigarette, he found himself at Propulsion and has since been with the company for 8 years.
 If you look closely, you can see that Mike has a coffee mug surgically attached to his right hand, to allow a constant flow of caffeine so that he is energized enough to keep up with the many plates he spins.

-Born into a band of roving gypsies who settled into the parking lot of a vacant K-Mart, Christian still gets a little misty everytime he hears the words “blue light special.”
+Born in the backseat of a VW Microbus in the parking lot of a vacant K-Mart, Christian still gets a little misty everytime he hears the words “blue light special.”
 He loves two things about Philadelphia – (1) the Phillies and (2) the Phillies.
 He’d name a third but that requires math.
 He is also a huge fan of mob movies, and watches them whenever he has time, unlike his uncle Vito ‘Duct Tape’ DeLuccia, who has lots of time – 5 years left on a 28 year stretch at Shawshank.
 At his interview at PML, he told Chris Craft that he wanted to get into advertising in the worst way, and Chris said, “Well, this is it.”

 For a company that works with a lot of automotive clients, our account coordinator Ben is a perfect fit.
 Ben LOVES cars. . .A LOT.
 He loves them so much that he actually took a 1969 Plymouth Valiant to his senior prom.
 How he got it into the gym for the couple’s portrait is a still mystery, but there’s no doubt after the dance he ended up in the back seat.
 He’s also the only man in the world known to brush his teeth with a specially-adapted pneumatic tire wrench.
 And if that wasn’t enough, his ringtone on his phone is none other than the The General Lee’s Dixie Horn from Dukes of Hazzard.